Dynamic Hyperparameter Importance for Efficient Multi-Objective Optimization: Conclusion

-\paragraph{Limitations and Future Work.} Despite its empirical performance, our approach has some limitations that suggest caution and offer directions for future improvement.
-The effectiveness of dynamic HPI estimation relies heavily on the accuracy of the surrogate model.
-In early iterations, surrogate predictions may be inaccurate, potentially leading to unreliable importance scores~\citep{wever-aaai26a}.
-Although we mitigate this with random augmentation and delayed subsampling, this remains a bottleneck in data-scarce scenarios.
-Related to this, for very few trials, the $\tau$-schedule (i.e., when to perform HPI reduction) might not work well because the reduction occurs too early when the surrogate model is not yet well-trained.
-In addition, the performance and surrogate model quality may degrade as the dimensionality of the configuration space grows, making it too slow in practice for very large-scale problems.
-In particular, our approach using HyperSHAP could create too much overhead for HPO tasks with tens or hundreds of hyperparameters, e.g., for optimizing large pipelines as in Auto-Sklearn~\citep{feurer-nips15a}.
+\paragraph{Limitations.} Our method relies on an accurate surrogate model for reliable HPI estimation, which can be a bottleneck in early iterations~\citep{wever-aaai26a} and data-scarce scenarios, despite our mitigation via interleaving random configurations and delayed reduction (via the initialization phase).
+However, the three-phase schedule assumes a reasonably set budget; for very few trials, the $\tau$-schedule might not work well because the reduction occurs too early.
+Moreover, the performance and surrogate model quality may degrade as the dimensionality of the configuration space increases, especially since HyperSHAP can incur excessive overhead, making it too slow in practice for very large-scale HPO problems modeling full ML pipelines, e.g., \citet{kotthoff-jmlr17a,feurer-jmlr22a}.
+Furthermore, the selected YAHPO-Gym tasks may favor our method due to their varying HPI.

-In view of this limitation, there are several opportunities for future work to overcome these limitations: (i) exploration of more robust and uncertainty-aware HPI estimation techniques, for example, using stochastic Shapley values~\citep{neurips-chau23a}; (ii) meta-learning of HPI priors from previous HPO tasks; or (iii) adapting $\tau$ in a data-driven way.

-Furthermore, we address the black-box problem of HPO in our paper.
-Due to the high cost of model training (e.g., in deep learning), a common approach is to use multi-fidelity optimization~\citep{swersky-arxiv14a,falkner-icml18a,li-mlsys20a,bohdal-iclr23a} to early stop unpromising runs.
-It is an open research problem how much information, e.g., on HPI, can be leveraged from cheap training runs to improve optimization efficiency.
-Results from \citet{zimmer-tpami21a} suggest that HPI might be stable enough to be leveraged at least on simple DNNs.

-Our method is currently tailored to scalarization-based optimizers such as ParEGO.
-While this choice enables seamless integration with HPI estimation, it limits generality.
-Extending the method to other MOO paradigms, such as nondominated-sorting-based evolutionary algorithms, requires rethinking how HPI is computed and applied.
-One possible approach is to use hypervolume for HyperSHAP to determine the importance of hyperparameters across the entire Pareto front, rather than just the current objective trade-off.

-Our evaluation does not cover many-objective optimization scenarios with more than three objectives, which present distinct challenges and dynamics, and these settings remain an open question for future research.
-This goes hand in hand with the limitation of our approach to ParEGO-like algorithms, because the sequential nature and ParEGO's surrogate model are rather meant for restricted optimization budgets.
-However, many-objective problems often require much larger optimization budgets to sufficiently learn what the Pareto front looks like.
-Thus, we have not addressed many-objective optimization in this paper.
-Therefore, we see extensions of our idea to NSGA-III \citep{deb-ieeetvec-14a} and the population-based contexts as promising future work.